-Jim Pfaus received his Ph.D. in Psychology from the University of British Columbia in 1990.
+Jim Pfaus received his Ph.D. in Psychology from the University of British Columbia in 1990 under the direction of Drs.
+Anthony G. Phillips and H. Christian Fibiger.
 Following postdoctoral training in molecular biology and behavior with Dr. Donald Pfaff at the Rockefeller University (1990-1992), he joined the Department of Psychology and the Center for Studies in Behavioral Neurobiology at Concordia University where he is a full professor.
 Jim was the 1995 recipient of the Frank A. Beach Award from the Society for Behavioral Neuroendocrinology, and in 1997 was inducted into the International Academy of Sex Research.
 He received the Frank A. Beach Comparative Psychology Award from the American Psychological Association in 2009, the Sandra Lieblum Lectureship from the International Society for Sexual Medicine in 2011, the Herbert Thomas Award from the American Society for Reproductive Medicine in 2012, the Concordia University Research Award in 2013, and the Distinguished Scientist Award from the Society for the Scientific Study of Sexuality in 2014.
 He was made a fellow (IF) of the International Society for the Study of Women’s Sexual Health (ISSWSH) and a Concordia Research Fellow, both in 2013.
-Jim serves on the Standards Committee of the International Society for Sexual Medicine (ISSM) and on the Board of Directors of ISSWSH.
+Jim serves on the Standards Committee of the International Society for Sexual Medicine (ISSM), on the Board of Directors of ISSWSH, and is the current President-Elect of the International Academy of Sex Research (IASR).
 Jim is an associate editor of the Journal of Sexual Medicine and Sexual Medicine Reviews, section editor for preclinical research and psychophysiology for Current Sexual Health Reports, and serves on the editorial boards of the Behavioral Neuroscience, Hormones and Behavior, and Physiology and Behavior.
 He is also an associate editor of the APA Handbook of Psychology and Sexuality.
 At Concordia, Jim serves as Chair of the Human Research Ethics Committee, Vice-Chair of the Animal Research Ethics Committee, and is a Fellow of Concordia’s Science College.
 He is cross-appointed in the graduate programs of Biology, Chemistry and Biochemistry, and Exercise Science.

 Former Postdoctoral Fellows